9trocode/OpenFing/README.md

   <img src="https://img.shields.io/github/v/release/9trocode/OpenFing?style=flat-square" alt="Release">
 </p>

 **OpenFing** is a fast, lightweight network scanner written in Zig.
-It discovers devices on your local network and displays detailed information including IP addresses, MAC addresses, vendor/manufacturer info, and device types — similar to the popular Fing app, but open source and runs in your terminal.
+It discovers devices on your local network and displays detailed information, including IP addresses, MAC addresses, vendor/manufacturer info, and device types, similar to the popular Fing app, but open source and runs in your terminal.

 ## Why OpenFing?